 In the complete lifecycle of an AI project, around 80%1 of the time is spent on data-related tasks, from which data sourcing/collecting accounts for a significant portion.
 This only leaves about 20% of the time for core development tasks.

-This is why developers usually delegate data collection to crowdsourcing platforms since it gives them more time to focus on development tasks.
-Data crowdsourcing platforms can recruit a large number of contributors in a short period of time, which makes them suitable for large data collection projects.
+This is why developers typically delegate data collection to crowdsourcing platforms, as it allows them to focus more on development tasks.
+Data crowdsourcing platforms can recruit a large number of contributors in a short period, making them suitable for large-scale data collection projects.

-It should also be noted that some crowdsourcing platforms also offer annotation services to help further save AI project time.
+It should also be noted that some crowdsourcing platforms offer annotation services to help further save time on AI projects.

 3. Helps gather more diverse data

-The performance of an AI model depends on the quality of data that was used to train it.
+The performance of an AI model depends on the quality of the data used to train it.
 A high-quality dataset translates into a diverse, unbiased, and all-inclusive AI model.

 Crowdsourcing enables convenient access to a large base of skilled data collectors.
 As a result, data can be easily and quickly collected from thousands of diversified sources dispersed around the world.